 We differentiate compensation to executive officers based on the principle that total compensation should increase with an executive officer's position and responsibility.
-Executive officers with greater roles and responsibilities associated with achieving performance targets should receive a lesser proportion of the reward if those targets are not achieved and should receive a greater proportion of the reward if those targets are met or surpassed.
+Executive officers with greater roles and responsibilities associated with achieving performance targets should receive a lesser proportion of the reward if those targets are not achieved and should receive a greater proportion of the reward if those targets are not achieved and should receive a greater proportion of the reward if those targets are met or surpassed.
 In addition, as an executive officer's position and responsibility increases, the use of long-term incentive compensation should increase where executive officers have the greatest influence on strategic performance over time.